 We encourage staff safety outside the office

-We meet every morning to discuss, adapt, and reinforce these measures
+We meet every morning to discuss, adapt, and reinforce these measures as necessary

 Our low-traffic building offers touchless entry and exit